jake-nyquist/stylus-p256-example/README.md

 This is useful for many use cases because P.256/secp256r1/prime256v1 is much more common than the curve built into the EVM.

-As an example, Apple FaceID and webauthn signatures must be verified using this curve.
+As an example, Apple Face ID and webauthn signatures must be verified using this curve.

 This repo also includes a sample solidity contract to call the stylus contract.